sufiankaki/in40-docs/Setting Up a Headless Raspberry Pi.md

 ## Preparing the SD Card

-Download [this](https://drive.google.com/file/d/1D8U5FbZmYqnU8ndsXirLQbYSCj_cglbO/view?usp=sharing) Raspberry Pi **Image**
+1. **Download [THIS](https://drive.google.com/file/d/1cfRqFYFxEmbI3lhVgvMV_ZCk1xkwgAfe/view?usp=sharing) Raspberry Pi Image ONLY**.
+This file is about 1.2GB

-Download and Start / Install [Raspberry Pi **Imager**](https://www.raspberrypi.org/downloads/) software for your Operating System from
+2. Download and Start / Install [Raspberry Pi **Imager**](https://www.raspberrypi.org/downloads/) software for your Operating System from

-Once the *Image* is downloaded, open the *Imager* and select the option to flash the Operating System from a Custom Image and select the *Image* [*.dmg.gz] that you downloaded
+3. Once the *Image* is downloaded, open the *Imager* and select the option to flash the Operating System from a **Custom Image** and select the *Image* [*.img.gz] that you downloaded

-Insert your 16GB+ SD Card into the Computer and select the SD Card in Step 2 of *Imager*
+4. Insert your 16GB+ SD Card into the Computer and select the SD Card in Step 2 of *Imager*

-Click Write
+5. Click Write

 > This process takes ample amount of time